kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * turning off all styles and reading the rendered page content out loud instead of letting a screen-reader do it.
 * making sure that any elements that needs to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://yaccessibilityblog.com/library/css-clip-hidden-content.html).
 There are a few spots that I didn't do this, but it's mostly done site-wide.

-I'll also say this...  http://blog.austinseraphin.com/about/ And if you don't think making your site accessible to people with disabilities is worth your time, you're dead wrong.
-Because as [Jen Kramer](http://www.jenkramer.org/) puts it:
+If you don't think making your site accessible to people with disabilities is worth your time, you're dead wrong.
+Accessibilty is important...especially on moble.
+Austin Seraphin [eloquently explains why](http://behindthecurtain.us/2010/06/12/my-first-week-with-the-iphone/).

+If you need convincing after reading that, refer to what [Jen Kramer](http://www.jenkramer.org/) says:

 > *"Websites that are built to be accessible will also be accessible your number one blind user: Google."*